UrvashiDube02/Credit-Risk-Assessment-Using-Machine-Learning/README.md

 ### Model Selection and Tuning

 Based on the evaluation, the best-performing model is selected.
-We then fine-tune its hyperparameters to further enhance its predictive power.
+I then fine-tune its hyperparameters to further enhance its predictive power.

 ## Insights and Key Takeaways